wongshiyuen/Pneumonia_Classification_ResNet50/README.md

 |resnet50_1.py         |ResNet50 model, augmentations (crop, flip, rotation, color jitter), early stopping
 |resnet50_2.py         |ResNet50 model, augmentations (crop, flip, affine, color jitter), early stopping
 |resnet50_3.py         |Same as v2, plus validation loss as tiebreaker when ≥2 epochs have max accuracy
+|preactiv_resnet50_3.py|Same as v3, except pre-activation ResNet50 was used instead of classic ResNet50
 |resnet50_3smoothing.py|Same as v3, plus label smoothing
 |resnet50_4.py         |Same as v3, plus Mixup augmentation with constant alpha values {0.05, 0.1, 0.2}
 |resnet50_5.py         |Same as v3, plus Mixup augmentation with linear‑decaying alpha (max=0.2, decay=2)
-|model.py              |Contains code for ResNet50 model (separated from oher code for reusability)
+|model.py              |Contains code for ResNet50 model (separated from other code for reusability)
+|preactivModel.py      |Contains code for pre-activation ResNet50 model (separated from other code for reusability)
 |testTransform.py      |Image transforms for images in testing dataset (separated from other code for ease of deployment)
 |app.py                |Code for deployment using streamlit
 |normal_sample         |Contains sample images from test dataset for 'normal' cases; for verifying Streamlit app without needing the full dataset